remla25-team1/operation/md/PEER.md

 lib-version: https://github.com/remla25-team1/lib-version

+## Comments for A4:
+Latest build can be found at

 ## Comments for A3:
 We plan on combining all manual steps of migrating the application to Kubernetes cluster in another playbook.